-Report Recommendations Management's Most Current Response Status ()
+Financial Audit of

-Financial Audit of SHSU HIDTA
+SHSU HIDTA

 Grant Agreement

 G21HN008A,

 October 2023

-SUL ROSS ST ATE UNIVERSITY TAC 202 Identification and Authentication Controls Assessment, August 2022 Government Code 552.139).
-There are four recommendations outstanding from this assessment.
-The status for these items is: Four recommendations: In Progress, one with a revised implementation date of December 31, 2023 (was April 1, 2023), two with revised Overdose Awareness (Compliance Review), June 2023 Sul Ross State University should expand residential advisor training to include drug overdose awareness.
+SUL ROSS STA ATE UNIVERSITY TAC 202 Identification and Authentication Controls Assessment, August 2022 exemptions allowed for information that relates to computer Government Code 552.139).
+There are four recommendations outstanding from this asset Four recommendations: In Progress, one with a rev or this audit are actively being addressed.
+The details are not properties of the design, operation, or defense of a constant.
+The status for these items is: issed implementation date of December 31, 2023 (was April 1, 20ctober 1, 2023) and one with a revised implementation date of emputer network (Texas 2023), two with revised Overdose Awareness (Compliance Review), June 2023 Sul Ross State University should expand residential advisor training to include drug overdose awareness.
 Resident assistants will be required to participate in overdose awareness training and utilization of modalities such as NARCAN administration.
 This training will be mandatory prior to the start of the fall and springs semesters, as well as on an ongoing basis for new hires (as needed).
 Person Responsible: Yuan Zhou, Director of Residential Life Timetable for Completion: August 31, 2023 Implemented Multi-hazard Operations and Active Attack Response Plan (Compliance Review), June 2023 Sul Ross State University should Update the Active Attack Response and Training Plan to explicitly apply to employees of contractors who are assigned to work on the campus permanently.
 All personnel working as a contractor or subcontractor will complete a Statistical Data Form.
 This form is entered into our system generating an A-number which provides access to our LOBO LOOKOUT emergency notification system.
 This will enable the individuals access to receive training and notifications of emergency actions on the campus.
 Person Responsible: Bonnie Albright, Vice President for Finance and Operations and Jacob Fuentes, Chief Information Officer Timetable for Completion: August 1, 2023 Implemented Hazing Information (Compliance Review), August 2023 Sul Ross State University should distribute the required hazing information and report no later than the 14th day before the first class day of each fall or spring semester.
 The required notice will be sent before the 14th day before the first class day each fall or spring semester, and again on the 12th class day in order to reach students who register for classes after the original notice.
 In Progress